dotnet/docs-desktop/dotnet-desktop-guide/net/winforms/get-started/create-app-visual-studio.md

     > [!IMPORTANT]
     > Don't select the **Windows Forms App (.NET _Framework_)** template.

     The following image shows both C# and Visual Basic .NET project templates.
-If you applied the **code language** filter, you'll see the corresponding template.
+If you applied the **code language** filter, the corresponding template is listed.

     :::image type="content" source="media/create-app-visual-studio/netdesktop-6.0/vs-template-search.png" alt-text="Search for the Windows Forms template in Visual Studio 2022 for .NET.":::